Therapy for Male Survivors of Trauma IN NYC

 Therapy can help you understand how you’ve been impacted by trauma and gradually come to terms with your experiences.
 It can also help you cultivate good coping mechanisms and encourage a healthier relationship with your thoughts, emotions, and behaviors going forward.

-Therapy can take a range of different forms, such as Cognitive Behavioral Therapy (CBT) and Eye Movement Desensitization and Reprocessing Therapy (EMDR).
+Therapy for male survivors of trauma in NYC can take a range of different forms, such as Cognitive Behavioral Therapy (CBT) and Eye Movement Desensitization and Reprocessing Therapy (EMDR).
 Your therapist can work with you to find the approach that best supports your healing.

 What if I’m Not Ready To Start Therapy?